shopware/docs/guides/plugins/themes/create-a-theme.md

 Compiling theme 13e0a4a46af547479b1347617926995b for sales channel SwagBasicExampleTheme
 ```

-At first we have to select a sales channel.
+At first, we have to select a sales channel.
 The obvious choice here is the 'Storefront'.
 Afterwards enter the number for our theme.

-Now your theme is fully installed and you can start your customization.
+Now your theme is fully installed, and you can start your customization.

 ### Directory structure of a theme